python-cmd2/cmd2/plugins/template/README.md

 ### Add commands

-Your plugin can add user visable commands.
+Your plugin can add user visible commands.
 You do it the same way in a plugin that you would in a `cmd2.Cmd` app:

 ```python